electric-sql/electric/docs/api/ddlx.md

 In the first example above the global role assigned will be read from the column `role_name` in the table `users`.
 In the second example the scoped role is read from the column `role_name` in the table `memberships` and then concatenated with the `projects` scope.
 So, for example, if the `memberships.role_name` column contained the string `'admin'` then the scoped role assigned would be equivalent to the literal `(projects, 'admin')`.

 :::note
-You can always user the longer syntax for role definitions if you prefer or are writing them programmatically.
+You can always use the longer syntax for role definitions if you prefer or are writing them programmatically.

 - `'admin'` can be written as `(NULL, 'admin')`
 - `users.role_name` can be written as `(NULL, users.role_name)`